bfanger/pixi-inspector/README.md

 Browser extension to debug games and apps written with [Pixi.js](http://pixijs.com/).

+## Features

+- Show the scene graph
+- View and edit properties
+- Highlight the active node in the view.
+- The active node is available in the developer console as `$pixi`
+- Right-click on the view to activate a node

 ## Installation

 Install [PixiJS Devtools from the Chrome Web Store](https://chrome.google.com/webstore/detail/pixi-inspector/aamddddknhcagpehecnhphigffljadon)